 For how interesting may be to investigate deeply the root cause, such conversation will be productive only if we will be able to move our interlocutor from resolution to action.
 Therefore, solution-focused questions (SQFs) are the decisive factor independently of the coaching model that one wishes to adopt.

 Useful as Purpose

 A conversation, or a cycle of them, has the purpose of resolving an actual problem.
 I have already emphasized how much is important to be focused on the present moment.
 That’s because having the coachee brooding over the past may create more frustrations than a series of questions can do.
 The conversation is meaningful if the interlocutor is motivated to undertake a journey of growth that culminates with the achievement of the goal.
-Therefore, the role of the coach to remove obstacles while not giving a direct boost to the decision-making in the process.
-On this matter, Tomlinson (2020) theorizes that the ambiguity inherent in the SQFs is the key to trigger the imagination of the other person on the available options and his best action path.
+Therefore, the role of the coach is to remove obstacles while not giving a direct boost to the decision-making in the process.
+On this matter, Tomlinson (2020) theorizes that the ambiguity inherent in the SQFs is the key to triggering the imagination of the other person on the available options and his best action path.